List of diplomatic missions in Boston: Cambridge

 The city of Cambridge is located very close to downtown Boston, directly across the Charles River.

+Chelsea

+The city of Chelsea, Massachusetts is located across the Mystic River from Boston's Charlestown neighborhood.

 Newton

 The city of Newton is a suburban community which borders the western side of the Boston neighborhoods of Allston-Brighton.

 Quincy

 The city of Quincy borders the southern edge of the Boston neighborhood of Dorchester.

 Honorary consulates

 All honorary consulates are in Boston proper unless otherwise indicated.